HS&DR Application form guidance notes for submitting Stage 1 applications

 Every person eligible to take part in research should be offered the same opportunity of taking part in that research regardless of:

-• Ethnicity - link (for example) to the toolkit for increasing participation of BAME groups in health and care research:
+- Ethnicity - useful links (for example) to: The toolkit for increasing participation of BAME groups in health and care research

 Diversity and Inclusion